 Driver Shortage?

-This is an area where we've carried out a great deal of unpaid research and analysis to support our industry.
-The alleged UK driver shortage has become a 'brand' and almost universally accepted received wisdom.
-Identifying and drilling into key data, and making paid FOI requests, we have confirmed that the largest LGV-qualified group in the country is formed of people who choose not to drive, and who perceive a shortage of respect, of facilities and of acceptable scheduling.
+This is an area where we've carried out a great deal of research and analysis to support our industry.
+The alleged UK driver shortage has become almost universally accepted received wisdom.
+What there is, is a continued need for training and testing, to maintain the driver workforce as older people retire.

 We love projects that involve data analysis & research in any part of logistics - please do get in touch if we can help you.

-2023: See the first post on DQC numbers in the section below this one.
+2023: Update on DQC numbers also in section below.

 2021 & 2022: Various reports from the Driver Require Think Tank, to which Aricia has contributed.